matplotlib/matplotlib/doc/devel/contributing.rst

 -----------------------------------

-* If you have added new files or directories, or reorganized existing ones, make sure the new files included in the match patterns in :file:`MANIFEST.in`, and/or in `package_data` in `setup.py`.
+* If you have added new files or directories, or reorganized existing ones, make sure the new files are included in the match patterns in :file:`MANIFEST.in`, and/or in `package_data` in `setup.py`.

 C/C++ extensions